Acorian0/devsettings/eclipse/Eclipse Configuration Reference Guide.md

 7. If you receive a warning telling that the software contains unsigned content, don’t worry and click **OK**.

 ##Configuration
 By default, only a subset of the checks are enabled.
 Thus, Checkstyle must be properly configured to enable important checks that can be missing.
-Furthermore some adjustments have to be made to match the style of Code Formatter of Eclipse.
-This adjustments are made automatically importing the configuration files as explain below.
+Furthermore some adjustments have to be made to match the style of the Eclipse Code Formatter.

+To simplify the process just import the configuration files as explained below.
 Alternatively, the configuration file may be manually created following the instructions about [Creating a Checkstyle Configuration File](#checkstyle_conf_file)

 ###Showing the Checkstyle Views
 1. In Eclipse, go to **Window → Show view → Other…**